nelsonnguyen9878/JustMusic/README.md

-# MusicPlayer
+# JustMusic

-Coding a dollar tree spotify - using C++
-Functions|
+JustMusic is a music player website that will allow users to create a playlist by uploading music files.

+The functions that users will be able to use are:
 - Play
 - Pause
 - Repeat
+- Next
-- next
+- Previous
-- previous
+- Restart
-- restart
+- Insert songs